Mellel

 Due to its unique approach to implementing many of its features, Mellel originally lacked full compatibility with standard word processors, but--as of July 2020--Mellel exports accurately to .docx and to ePub according to the developer's website.
 From the outset, Mellel has exported accurately to .pdf.

 Mellel provides tight integration with Bookends and Sente, bibliographical tools for managing citations, including Live Bibliography (instant updates of Bibliography when one adds a citation).

 A version of Mellel is available for the iPad.

 Owners of Mellel announced in January 2011 that they will give free updates for life for anyone who will purchase the application outside the Mac App Store.
 As per the company, this policy was dropped in February 2014.
 With the release of Mellel 4.0 Mellel AAR, the developer, announced that a for fee upgrade policy was re-instated (two years of free updates).
 This policy does not apply to users who've purchased Mellel during the "lifetime" period.

-The current version of Mellel, 5.0, reportedly supports MacOS 10.7.x or later.
-Although Mellel is compatible with OS 10.15 Catalina, users may not want to upgrade to Catalina if, e.g., they use MathMagic or MathType to insert equations.
-These are not 64 bit compatible as of July 2020.
+The current version of Mellel, 6.0, reportedly supports MacOS 10.15.x.